sonata-project/SonataNotificationBundle/UPGRADE-3.x.md

 ### RabbitMQ status provider

-Usage `"guzzlehttp/guzzle": "^3.8"` client for providing status of RabbitMQ queue  tagged as deprecated, but still works (for BC).
+Using `"guzzlehttp/guzzle": "^3.8"` client for providing status of RabbitMQ queue tagged as deprecated, but still works (for BC).

 You need to install [HttplugBundle](http://docs.php-http.org/en/latest/integrations/symfony-bundle.html#installation) and configure it for use with any [HttpClient](https://packagist.org/providers/php-http/client-implementation)